 Ariane has also provided me with the guidance to bring certain aspects (i.e the ones that I am comfortable with) of the Montessori lifestyle into our home for our sons.
 In addition to her weekly Montessori classes she offers parent coaching and room organization sessions.
 While the Montessori book I read was very helpful, the combination of the classes and the book have helped to provide my family with a wonderful framework for our children.
 So if you think about it the class is a learning opportunity for children and their parents (i.e a 2 for 1 special!)
 The program is a commitment for families.
 Like any learning opportunity, you get what you put into it, therefore preparation, dedication and commitment to the program by parents is very important.
 Luckily all of this is an easy labor of love and a special bonding time for families.
 The program also offers potluck dinner discussions for parents where you can talk through topics such as toddler discipline (I have yet to make it to a dinner due to my hectic schedule but I have heard that they are wonderful!)

-The application process involves a phone interview with the owner, Ariane.
+The application process involves a phone interview with the director, Ariane.
 She will tell you more about the program (so you can see if it is a fit) and get to know you.
 There is also a mandatory orientation for parents.

 For more information on admissions and life at the center, email [email protected]